mattlinares/mattlinares.github.io/_posts/2024-04-29-escape-the-digital.md

 In the afternoon, we dive into a specially designed LARP: you’ll enter the analogue job market.
 With help from the career advisor, you consider suitable analogue professions, create a CV poster, put it up on local walls, and await the results.
 Before the day’s out, you may well have found a new job and got paid, all with no reliance on digital devices.

 This playful escapade questions your ability to get by outside of the fragile constraints of the digital realm.
+In doing so, you might need to go a little out of your comfort zone and play a role you never have before – getting a job in the real world is not easy.

 Just before we end at 6pm, we will review our findings, the letters we've written, and pledge to weave these approaches into our daily life.